Shanmukhi1920/H-M-Recommendation-System/README.md

   - Used global item popularity metrics

 ### Evaluation
-All of the approaches are evaluated using Mean Average Precision @ 12 (MAP@12)
+- All of the approaches are evaluated using Mean Average Precision @ 12 (MAP@12).
+- Evaluation was performed on 68,984 customers present in the test set.

 ## Installation and Usage
 To set up the project, clone the repository, navigate to the directory, and install dependencies.